 We document the portfolio activity of federal housing agencies and provide evidence on its impact on mortgage markets and the economy.
 Through a narrative analysis, we identify historical policy changes leading to expansions or contractions in agency mortgage holdings.
 Based on those regulatory events that we classify as unrelated to short-run cyclical or credit market shocks, we find that an increase in mortgage purchases by the agencies boosts mortgage lending, in particular refinancing, and lowers mortgage rates.
-Agency purchases influence prices in other asset markets, stimulate residential investment and expand homeownership.
-Using information in GSE stock prices to construct an alternative instrument for agency purchasing activity yields very similar results as our benchmark narrative identification approach.
+Agency purchases also influence prices in other asset markets, stimulate residential investment, and expand homeownership.
+We compare these effects to those of conventional monetary policy shocks, and we provide evidence on the interactions between housing credit and monetary policies.

-Keywords: Credit Policy, Monetary Policy, Mortgage Credit, Residential Investment, Government-Sponsored Entreprises
+Keywords: Credit Policy, Monetary Policy, Mortgage Credit, Residential Investment, Government-

+Sponsored Entreprises